-Oregon foreclosure listings of foreclosures for sale and nationwide.
-Our foreclosure data includes Oregon bank owned homes, foreclosed homes and REO properties.
-All our foreclosure listings are screened for accuracy by our team of professionals on a daily basis.
-All of our Oregon foreclosure homes for sale will also include the contact information, number of beds and baths, SQFT and price.
+Scroll down to find Oregon foreclosure listings of foreclosure homes for sale.
+Our Oregon homes for sale database will also include listings of bank owned homes, short sales, sheriff sales and pre-foreclosures.
+All our Oregon foreclosure listings are pre-screened for accuracy by our team of professionals on a daily basis.
+All of our foreclosed properties for sale will also include the contact information, number of bedrooms and baths, square footage and price.

 Oregon is found in the upper western region of North America, with a population of over 3.8 million and a landmass of approximately 98,381 square miles.
 The state's capital city is Salem, with Portland being Oregon's largest city; other important cities include Hillsboro, Eugene, Gresham and Beaverton.
 Portland's demographic comprises of largely married couples owning homes, with a percentile rate of over 46 percent.
 The median annual income for households averages at just over 40,000 in Portland, with nearly a quarter of homes having children; making the city a prospective area for new families looking for Oregon home foreclosures.